SophieGarden/Renter-Eviction-Predict/README.md

 The Eviction Lab has created the first publicly available database of evictions in the United States.
 The data contains 83 million records from 2000 – 2016 across the country, primarily from court filings (some of which exist only on paper and not in a digital database) and documentation.
 It includes eviction data from 2000 to 2016 against census information like income, race, age, rent burden and more.

 Other data sets, including education levels, employment rates, college/university locations, found from internet are also merged and analyzed.
-The total data sets size is around 50 Mb.
+The total data sets size is > 50 Mb.

 ## VISUALIZATION AND STATISTICAL ANALYSIS:
-First, data visualization is presented with a Tableau story (attached below), and python plots.
+First, data visualization is presented with a **Tableau story** (attached below), and python plots.

 Second, statistical tests and visualization together answering the questions: Are poverty rates positively correlated?
 Is there a race bias when it comes to evictions?
+Causal Inference: Using Propensity modeling to estimate race causal effect on evictions. ( see **Causal_Effect_Race_Eviction.pdf**)

-Furthermore, the correlations of crime rates of the following years of high eviction rates would be another very interesting topic to investigate. see Visualization at Eviction_VS_Crime.pdf
+Furthermore, the correlations of crime rates of the following years of high eviction rates would be another very interesting topic to investigate. (see **Visualization at Eviction_VS_Crime.pdf**)

 ## PREDICTIONS OF EVICTION RATES:
 Xgboost algorithm is applied and predict the eviction rate with 0.7 rms error with cross validation.